Dictionary » Negative Words » Disease – Meaning, Definition, Synonyms and Antonyms

 Disease – Meaning, Definition, Synonyms and Antonyms

-The word disease (Noun) refers to a disorder or malfunction in a living organism that disrupts normal bodily functions.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use disease correctly in sentences.
+The word disease (noun) refers to a disorder in the body or mind that disrupts normal functioning.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and practical example sentences for using disease correctly.

 Disease Explained in Depth